Tax Credits: WTC elements

 HMRC say that the hours worked as an apprentice count as remunerative work for WTC purposes where there is a contract of employment or apprenticeship and payment for the work done whilst on the scheme is classed as earnings (as opposed to reimbursement of expenses) and subject to income tax and National Insurance contributions.

 For claims before 6 April 2015, the number of hours a self-employed person works were those done for payment or in expectation of payment.
 No further guidance is given.
-This is a particularly important area given the rise in compliance investigations by HMRC where they believe a person is not doing work in expectation of payment.

-For claims from 6 April 2015 onwards, the number of hours a self-employed person works should be taken as those done in pursuing the activitity where is it done on a commercial basis, with a view to making a profit and which is organised and regular.
+For claims from 6 April 2015 onwards, the number of hours a self-employed person works should be taken as those done in pursuing the activity where is it done on a commercial basis, with a view to making a profit and which is organised and regular.

 The HMRC compliance manual (CCM6755) states that any hours which will be costed to the client/customer as spent in producing/providing the individual order or service count when working out hours for self-employment.
 In addition, the following activities also count: